ds-lab/EsophagusVisualization/features/database.md

     - Update prompts a warning to prevent accidental file replacement.

 ### Timed Barium Esophagogram (TBE) Data Management
-- **Data Input Requirements**: Only possible if a visit is selected.
+- **Data Input Requirements**:
+  - Data entry is only possible if a visit is selected.
 Without a selected visit, data upload is deactivated.
 - **Data Handling**:
   - **TBE Data**:
     - Incomplete uploads prompt a notification.